-After a few days, Ali Baba celebrated the marriage of his son and Morgiana with great solemnity and a sumptuous feast, and the usual dancing and shows; and he had the satisfaction of seeing that his friends and neighbours, who were not unacquainted with Morgiana's good qualities, commended his generosity and goodness of heart.
+After a few days, Ali Baba celebrated the marriage of his son and Morgiana with great solemnity and a sumptuous feast, and the usual dancing and shows; and he had the satisfaction of seeing that his friends and neighbours, who were not unacquainted with Morgiana's good qualities, commended his generosity and goodness of heart. of heart.

-Ali Baba forbore, for a long time after this marriage, to go again to the robbers' cave, for fear of finding them there and being surprised by them.
-He kept away after the death of the thirtyseven robbers and their captain, supposing that the other two robbers, of whom he could get no account, might be alive.
+Ali Baba forebore, for a long time after this marriage, to go again to the robbers' cave, for fear of finding them there and being surprised by them.
+He kept away after the death of the thirty-seven robbers and their captain, supposing that the other two robbers, of whom he could get no account, might be alive.

 But at the year's end, when he found that they had not made any attempt to disturb him, he had the curiosity to make another journey, taking the necessary precautions for his safety.
-He mounted his horse and when he came to the cave, and saw no footsteps of men or horses, he looked upon it as a good sign.
+He mounted his horse and when he came to the cave, and saw his horse and when he came to the cave, and saw no footsteps of men or horses, he looked upon it as a good sign.
 He alighted off his horse, and tied him to a tree; and on his presenting himself before the door, and pronouncing the words, 'Open, Sesame,' the door opened.
 He went in, and, by the condition that he found things in, he judged that nobody had been there since the false Cogia Houssain, when he fetched the goods for his shop, and that the gang of forty robbers was completely destroyed; and he never doubted that he was the only person in the world who had the secret of opening the cave, and that all the treasure was solely at his disposal.
 With as much gold as his horse would carry, he returned to town.